Data text realfake

 The method works as follows:

-• The file path corresponding to the selected index is retrieved.
+idxis not provided, a random index is generated using therandom_idxmethod. - The file path corresponding to the selected index is retrieved.

-• A suitable starting index within the file's content is determined, ensuring that there's enough content for both input and output.
+get_textfunction from thecommunemodule. - A suitable starting index within the file's content is determined, ensuring that there's enough content for both input and output.

-• Input and output text bounds are defined based on the starting index and provided character counts.
+- Input and output text bounds are defined based on the starting index and provided character counts.

 If the selected sample is synthetic (not real), a different sample is recursively selected using a probability of 0 for real samples.

-Generating Test Samples: test Method
+Generating Test Samples: test Methodβ

 def test(self, n=100):